Algebraic Neural Networks: Stability to Deformations: Stability Theorems

-\end{theorem} \begin{proof}See Section~\ref{prooftheorem:uppboundDH}\end{proof} It is important to remark that the upper bound in eqn.~(\ref{eq:DHTSmultg}) is defined by the largest perturbation in a given generator although the constants associated are determined completely by the properties of the filters.
+It is important to remark that the upper bound in eqn.~(\ref{eq:DHTSmultg}) is defined by the largest perturbation in a given generator although the constants associated are determined completely by the properties of the filters.

+From theorems~\ref{theorem:HvsFrechetmultgen} and~\ref{theorem:uppboundDHmultg} we can state the stability results for filters in algebras with multiple generators in the following corollary.